 Reporting requirements by the RRSP or RRIF trust

-Financial institutions are required to report information to us and the annuitant when an RRSP or RRIF trust begins or ceases to hold a non-qualified investment in a year.
+Financial institutions are required to report information to the CRA and the annuitant when an RRSP or RRIF trust begins or ceases to hold a non-qualified investment in a year.

-Financial institutions must, by no later than the end of February in the year following the year in which the non-qualified property was acquired or previously acquired property became non-qualified, provide relevant information to us and the annuitant.
+Financial institutions must, by no later than the end of February in the year following the year in which the non-qualified property was acquired or previously acquired property became non-qualified, provide relevant information to the CRA and the annuitant.
 This information includes:

 - a description of the non-qualified investment;

-- the date that the non-qualified investment was acquired or disposed of (or became or ceased to be non-qualified), as applicable, and the fair market value of the investment at that date; and
+- the date that the non-qualified investment was acquired or disposed of (or became or ceased to be non-qualified), as applicable, and the FMV of the investment at that date; and

 - the RRSP or RRIF contract or account number.

 This information is necessary to enable the annuitant to determine the amount of any tax payable or of any possible refund of tax previously paid.

 - Date modified: